- What is business waste?

 If you are redirected from a Community Recycling Centre to a Waste Transfer Station (because of the type of waste you are carrying and need to dispose of), you will not require a Waste Carriers Licence providing the waste has come from your own home.
 You will be asked to complete and sign a 'Household waste declaration form' to confirm this.

 Charges for business waste disposal

 The charges are set by SUEZ and exclude VAT.
-The charges are effective from 1 November 2019 and are subject to change.
+The charges below are valid from 1 January 2021 and are subject to change.

 |Material||Rate per tonne (£)||Minimum charge|

 |Inert (bricks, hardcore)||£60||500kg|

 |Cardboard and mixed paper||Currently free (but subject to change according to market conditions)||N/A|